 How can I get even stitch length while free motion quilting?

 Note the speed of your machine, the speed should be complimenting your hand movement.
 The faster you go, the faster you would have to move the quilt.
 While in some machine, there is a speed control (I am blessed with one with my current machine) it is still possible for you to make even stitches on a machine that does not have one, you just have to be familiar with your machine speed and keep on practicing.
-I started quilting with a basic Janome, moving onto a classic Hursqvarna and noticed the difference in speed with each machine, but I get used to both and conquered them.
+I started quilting with a basic Janome, moving onto a classic Hursqvarna and noticed the difference in speed with each machine, but I get used to both and conquered them with many many practices.
 You can too!

 As you can see in the video below, I switched from slow motion to a faster motion at one point when I feel like I get the hang of where to go, and the motion.
 As I press the pedal more, the machine accelerates and move at a faster speed, so I have to move the quilt faster as well in order to maintain a rather even stitch length.